mongodb/docs/source/includes/options/option-mongosqld-schemaName.rst

         - ``--schemaName`` Behavior

       * - ``custom``
-        - The name of the schema to load from the database specified by the :option:`--schemaSource <mongosqld --schemaSource>` option.
+        - The custom name of the schema to load from the database specified by the :option:`--schemaSource <mongosqld --schemaSource>` option.